 Koreatown's multi-family building stock means most HVAC work occurs in occupied buildings with limited access windows, noise considerations, and shared infrastructure.
 We coordinate carefully with building managers to schedule work with minimum tenant disruption, obtain necessary HOA or building management approvals before starting work, and ensure all work meets both building code and building management requirements.

-The urban heat island effect—the result of dense building coverage and high vehicle traffic—means the neighborhood experiences temperatures higher than less-dense areas.
-HVAC systems here need to be sized for these specific conditions.
-Air quality is also a consistent concern given proximity to the 10 Freeway and heavy street-level traffic; we often recommend MERV 13 filtration to help manage indoor air quality.
+Air quality is also a consistent concern given proximity to the 10 Freeway and heavy street-level traffic.
+We recommend MERV 13 filtration as standard for Koreatown installations to help manage indoor air quality in this dense urban environment.

 Our Diagnostic Process